ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 <img src="images/Pictures/11mmdrill.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Now that your drill depth is set, locate the 14 pre-cut **9.5mm** holes where the rubber grommets will go located on the underside of the top plates, you will be using those holes as a drill guide.
+Now that your drill depth is set, locate the 14 pre-cut **9.5mm** holes where the rubber grommets will go located on the underside of of the top plates, you will be using those holes as a drill guide.

 Carefully Drill **straight** down into those 9.5mm holes and turn them into new **9.5mm wide x 11mm deep** holes (or whatever your calculated depth was). **Repeat this for all 14 similar holes.**